jthamayo/final-project/README.md

-# final-project
+# Final Project

 ## Description

+A full-stack web application built with Java and Spring Boot on the backend, and React with TypeScript on the frontend.

 ## Features

+- User authentication and authorization
+- CRUD operations for managing data
+- Responsive and modern UI using Tailwind CSS
+- Integration between frontend and backend via REST API
+- Unit and integration testing
+- Clean and modular project structure

-## Technologies
+## Technologies Used

+**Backend:**
 - Java 17
 - Spring Boot
 - MySQL
+- Maven
+- JUnit
+- Mockito

+**Frontend:**
 - React
+- TypeScript
-- Maven
+- Tailwind CSS

 ## Getting stated